 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00558|

-Rolling resistance is surprisingly good, especially at high air pressures.
-At 120 psi, rolling resistance is 13.4 watts which is only 0.4 watts higher when compared to the Open Corsa CX.
-At an air pressure of 100 psi, performance is still very strong with a rolling resistance of 14.0 watts.
+Rolling resistance is surprisingly good and even better at the higher air pressures.
+At 120 psi / 8.3 bars, rolling resistance is 13.4 watts which is only 0.4 watts higher when compared to the Open Corsa CX.
+At an air pressure of 100 psi / 6.9 bars, performance is still very strong with a rolling resistance of 14.0 watts.
 At lower air pressures, the difference gets a little bit bigger.
-At 80 psi, rolling resistance is 16 watts, which is 1.2 watts more than the Open Corsa CX.
+At 80 psi / 5.5 bars, rolling resistance has increased to 16 watts which is 1.2 watts more than the Open Corsa CX.

 Puncture Resistance Test Results